pjvm742/quantum-cycles/README.txt

 ## Copyright
 The code is licensed to you under the "BSD 3-Clause" license, which is reproduced in the LICENSE file.
-The choice of license is more or less forced: in order to have access to free time on D-Wave's quantum computers, I have to release all code I create for using those computers under a permissive software licenses.
+The choice of license is more or less forced: in order to have access to free time on D-Wave's quantum computers, I have to release all code I create for using those computers under a permissive software license.
-However, I think a permissive license is suitable for this project (hardly any risk of proprietary derivatives harming individuals; fragmentation not considered important, so getting code back not important), so it's not a problem and I use the same license for the parts of the code that do not fall under this requirement.
+However, I think a permissive license is suitable for this project (hardly any risk of proprietary derivatives harming individuals; fragmentation not considered important, so getting code back not crucial), so it's not a problem and I use the same license for the parts of the code that do not fall under this requirement.
 I will note that D-Wave, in their terms & conditions, uses "Open Source License" to mean only a few licenses of their choice, which is misleading.

 ## Contributing